-#2 - Shoes on the Danube Bank (location; accessible at all times, no admission fee): The 60 pairs of cast-iron shoes placed on the edge of the Danube's bank are a memory of Budapest Jews killed here by members of the Hungarian fascist Arrow Cross Party.
+#2 - Shoes on the Danube Bank (location; accessible at all times, no admission fee): The 60 pairs of cast-iron shoes placed on the edge of the Danube's bank are a memory of Budapest Jews killed here by members of the Hungarian Nazi Arrow Cross Party.
 They ordered victims to remove their shoes before shooting them dead, with their bodies falling into the river and drifting away.
 The memorial has shoes of all sizes, including children’s shoes, setting off a cascade of emotions.

-#3 - Emanuel Tree (location; opening hours vary; closed on Saturday; HUF 4,500 admission): American actor Tony Curtis — whose father, Emanuel Schwartz, was a Hungarian Jew — funded the weeping willow memorial, located behind the Dohány Street Synagogue.
+#3 - Emanuel Tree (location; opening hours vary; closed on Saturday; HUF 4,500 admission): American actor Tony Curtis — whose father, Emanuel Schwartz, was a Hungarian Jew — funded the weeping willow memorial located behind the Dohány Street Synagogue.
 The names of 30,000 Holocaust victims have been inscribed in the tree's metal leaves.
 Upside down, the tree resembles a menorah.
 In front of it are the Tablets of Stone, symbolically stripped of their content.
-The area is called Raoul Wallenberg Memorial Park, named after the Swedish diplomat stationed in Budapest, who saved thousands of Jews from concentration camps.
+The area is called Raoul Wallenberg Memorial Park, named after the Swedish diplomat stationed in Budapest who saved thousands of Jews from concentration camps.

 #5 - Remains of the ghetto's wall at 15 Király Street (location; located in the courtyard of a private apartment building, no admission fee): Toward the end of WWII, Budapest's Jewish population was herded into a ghetto, enclosed by today’s Király, Kertész, Dohány, and Rumbach streets inside the Jewish Quarter.
-Several thousand people died before the Soviet Army liberated the ghetto in January, 1945 (some of the victims are buried in the garden of the Dohány Street Synagogue).
-One small section of the ghetto’s wall still stands to serve as a constant reminder.
-The wall is inside the courtyard of a private apartment building, but there's a hole on the entry door, so you can take a peek, or wait until a resident comes or goes and opens the door.
+Here, several thousand people died before the Soviet Army liberated the ghetto in January, 1945 (some of the victims are buried in the garden of the Dohány Street Synagogue).
+One small section of the ghetto’s wall still stands to serve as a reminder.
+The wall is inside the courtyard of a private apartment building, but there's a hole on the entry door, so you can take a peek or wait until a resident comes or goes and opens the door.

 #6 - Carl Lutz Memorial (location; accessible at all times, no admission fee): Carl Lutz, a Swiss diplomat, saved an estimated 60,000 Hungarian Jews during the Holocaust.
 As vice-consul at the Swiss embassy of Budapest, he issued protective documents and set up over 70 “protected houses” with diplomatic immunity, including the famous Glass House.
 The bronze memorial honoring Lutz shows an angel descending to help a fallen victim.
 The caption reads, “Whoever saves a life is considered to have saved an entire world.”